ZhihongLiangGithub/CSCI6511Project/README.md

 ### Evaluation function

 I use a evaluation method of counting winning windows, which definition can be found in [this article](https://web.stanford.edu/class/cs221/2017/restricted/p-final/xiaotihu/final.pdf).
 In addition, I make some improvements.
 I count the max value of continuous chess in a window and regard it as a bonus to the score of the window.
-This bonus coeffience will encourage the ai to form continuous chess or block enemy's continuous chess in the process of the game.
+This bonus coeffience will encourage the AI to form continuous chess or block enemy's continuous chess in the process of the game.

 ### Optimizations